 If you suspect you can be a deficiency, speak with a specialist and have it tested before taking any supplement.

 Although occurrences are quite rare, it’s not advisable to take too much if not needed as it can cause toxicity.
 Possible side effects could include too high levels of calcium in the blood, dry mouth, headache, loss of appetite, and fatigue.

 How can you make sure your Vitamin D level is adequate?

 · Have at least 15/20 minutes without sunscreen of midday sun exposure per day (1 hour would be best for people with dark skin, more at risk of deficiency)

 · Eat Natural Food source rich in Vitamin D

 · Have it tested

 In conclusion, Vitamin D deficiency is very common and most people are unaware of it, this is because most of the symptoms are non-specific, meaning they can be related to other things.

-If you think you may have a deficiency, it’s crucial you get it tested in order to fix it and avoid future complications, it’s an easy fix.
+If you think you may have a deficiency, you must get it tested to fix it and avoid future complications, it’s an easy fix.

 That’s all for now.